kejaed/SullyText/README.md

 The talk included subtitles embedded in the video, so this is an attempt to create a first draft of a transcript from the subtitles.

+The latest raw transcript output is in [transcript.txt](https://raw.githubusercontent.com/kejaed/SullyText/master/transcript.txt).

+Work on formatting the trasncript after that is TBD.

 So far the experiment is using the following bits and pieces:

 * Python (matplotlib, PIL)